 ISO 9001 Standard and Quality Procedures

-ISO 9001:2008 is an international standard that defines the requirements for a quality management system, the system by which your company can ensure that all of your processes are controlled and repeatable to ensure the quality of your products and services.
+ISO 9001:2008 is an international standard that defines the requirements for a quality management system: the system by which your company guarantees that all of your processes are controlled and repeatable to ensure the quality of your products and services.

 Your processes are normally controlled through the presence of and the audit of written quality ISO9001 procedures which define what has to be done.
-ISO 9001:2008 defines best practice for each process within your organization to ensure control, however it only defines 6 mandatory procedures that you must have;
+ISO 9001:2008 defines the best practice for each process within your organization to ensure control.
+However, the standard defines just 6 mandatory procedures that you must have;

 6 Mandatory procedures for ISO9001:2008

 - Control of Documents (4.2.3)

 - Control of Non-Conforming Products (8.3)

 A procedure is a statement of what will be done, when it will be done, and by whom.
 It is a set of instructions and intent that anyone in the company can follow (Not a top secret company document for management eyes only as one quality manager once told me!)
 It is a specific way to carry out a process, a set of clear instructions that the staff can refer to help them understand and conduct their daily work in an efficient and repeatable manner.

 ISO 9001 says that only certain requirements within your quality management system have to have a documented procedure, other procedure requirements depend on the size and complexity of the processes and the overall system as well as the competence of the staff.

 Simple ISO 9001 Procedure